 Sci-fi – T-Rex Gulpee Shop

 Another enormous sci-fi themed food stand, this formidable robo-Tyrannosaurus-Rex has two drinks stalls at his feet.
-A tad excessive, but an impressive build no less.
+A tad excessive, but an impressive build nonetheless.

 New York Street